 I've always loved science from a young age.
-My first exposure to it was through educational computer games, my favourites being David Bellamy's Endangered Wildlife and Super Solvers: Gizmos and Gadgets!
-The former fuelled my continued interest in wildlife and conservation, and the latter my interest in science and engineering.
+My first exposure to it was through educational computer games that fueled my continued interest in wildlife, conservation, science and engineering.
 My parents home-educated me, and both encouraged me to pursue the sciences academically.

 I studied as an undergraduate at Warwick, eventually gaining a first class Masters degree in Chemistry, with honours.
 During the summer of my third year, I worked with the Stavros group on a URSS project involving time-resolved spectroscopy.
 Vas prompted me to apply for the DST CDT as a means of doing a PhD in a similar area.

 Outside my work, I'm a keen photographer and writer of stories and video games.
 Last year, I took up ballroom dancing as a means of getting out of my comfort zone - I'm now hooked on it!
 I help run my church's kid's club and teach at Sunday school, as I absolutely adore working with children.
 Between all this and my PhD, there's plenty to stimulate my mind and keep me busy!

 - Gained a 1st class Master's degree in Chemistry, with honours.

 - Completed a Master's thesis, working for a year in the Habershon group (Department of Chemistry).
 My project involved using DFT calculations to do reaction path sampling.

 - Completed a 10-week URSS project in the Stavros group (Department of Chemistry).
 My project involved using ultrafast spectroscopy to study the photoprotection methods of sunscreen molecules.

 - Gained a Master's degree in Diamond Science and Technology, with merit.